The Chronicles of Riddick (franchise): Into Pitch Black (2000)

 Into Pitch Black is a Syfy (formerly The Sci-Fi Channel) special which takes place before and after the events of Pitch Black.
-It mixes clips from Pitch Black into sequences focusing on a psychologist who studied Riddick in prison, the doctor who gave him his "eyeshine" ability, and a Lawman hiring a female mercenary to track Riddick six months after the film.
+It mixes clips from Pitch Black into sequences focusing on a psychologist who studied Riddick in prison, the doctor who gave him his "eyeshine" ability, and a Lawman hiring a female mercenary to track Riddick months after Pitch Black.
 It shows several inconsistencies with the official storyline of the later sequels and video games and is non-canonical.

 Future

-In June 2004, David Twohy announced that he was writing the story basis for a Syfy television film/pilot episode for a proposed television series based on the Riddick character Kyra.
+In June 2004, David Twohy announced that he was writing the story basis for a SyFy television film/pilot episode for a proposed television series based on the Riddick character Kyra.

 In December 2015, Diesel announced on his Instagram account that both he and Twohy developed a TV series titled Merc City that will follow the Mercs and Bounty Hunters of the Riddick franchise.